Marat-Tim/lints/src/main/resources/org/eolang/motives/critical/application-duality.md

 # Application duality

-In EO, it'sn't supported to have an app with and without binding at the same time, so it's prohibited in the [XMIR] too.
+In EO, it isn't supported to have an app with and without binding at the same time, so it's prohibited in the [XMIR] too.

 Incorrect: